By Tim Lambert

 Henry VIII closed the Maison de Dieu but in modern times it was used as a town hall and museum.

-In the Middle Ages Dover was one of the cinque ports, who were required to provided ships and crews for the king.
+In the Middle Ages Dover was one of the cinque ports, which were required to provided ships and crews for the king.
 It was also a busy little port.
 Many fishermen lived in Dover and merchant ships carried cargoes to and from France.

 Through the centuries Dover continued to be a busy port and in 1583 it was given an enclosed harbor.
 Shakespeare Cliff is said to get its name because it was mentioned by Shakespeare in his play King Lear.